AdobeDocs/dynamic-media-classic.en/help/using/pdfs.md

 ## PDF upload options {#pdf-upload-options}

 When you upload a PDF file, you can format it in various ways.
 You crop its pages, extract search words, enter a pixels-per-inch resolution, and choose a color space.
-PDF files often contain a trim margin, crop marks, registration marks, and other printer’s marks.
+PDF files often contain a trim margin, crop marks, registration marks, and other printer's marks.
 You can crop these marks from the sides of pages as you upload a PDF file.

 Options for uploading PDF files are on the Upload page under PDF Options.